Autopsy: Columbus goalie died of chest trauma - Bioreports

-Columbus Blue Jackets goaltender Matiss Kivlenieks died of chest trauma from an errant fireworks mortar blast in what authorities described Monday as a tragic accident on the Fourth of July.
+A medical examiner in Michigan says an autopsy has determined that Columbus Blue Jackets goaltender Matiss Kivlenieks died of chest trauma from an errant fireworks mortar blast, and not a fall as authorities previously reported.

-Police in Novi, Michigan, said the firework tilted slightly and started to fire toward people nearby Sunday night.
-The 24-year-old Kivlenieks was in a hot tub and tried to get clear with several other people, police Lt.
+Police in Novi, Michigan, said the mortar-style firework tilted slightly and started to fire toward people nearby Sunday night.
+The 24-year-old Kivleniek was in a hot tub and tried to get clear with several other people, police Lt.
 Jason Meier said.
-Authorities earlier said the Lativan had died of an apparent head injury during a fall, but an autopsy clarified the cause of death.

 Prior to the autopsy, police said Kivlenieks was believed to have slipped and hit his head on concrete while running from a malfunctioning firework.